josephtownshend/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - Mentoring
   - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
 It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.
-I have written a blog post about this experience, which has been published to Medium and is also avaliable in my `Blogs` repo.
+I have written a blog post about this experience, which is avaliable to read in my blogs repo.
-- Achievements
+- CoderDojo
+  - I have recently started volunteering at CoderDojo, a free, global and volunteer led programming club for young people.
+They use Scratch which is a block-based visual programming language, it has been a great oppertunity to learn something new and try to teach that skill.
 - Evidence

 #### Another Skill